Micah-McCollum/Pocket-Morty-Evaluator/README.md

 ## Summary

-This project demonstrates a secure, RESTful, stat-evaluation API built with Spring Boot.
-It includes full CRUD support, custom business logic, DTO separation, unit tests, and live integration testing.
-Ideal for showcasing backend development capabilities in a focused, game-inspired application.
+This project demonstrates a secure, RESTful stat-evaluation API built with Spring Boot 3.5.
+It includes:

+- Full CRUD support for Mortys and Teams

+- Custom scoring business logic

+- BCrypt-based authentication with MySQL persistence

+- Separation of profiles for dev (MySQL) and test (H2)

+- Unit tests and Postman integration suite